jrgleason/psql-getting-started/labs/ddl_dml_lab.md

          John Doe | JohnDoe@cscc.edu |         420
          (1 row)

-    This is because the change was cascaded to the other table thanks to our contsraint.
+    This is because the change was cascaded to the other table thanks to our constraint.

 11. Now let's explore the delete cascade.
 Our user has decided this game wasn't for him and deleted his Character.
 Notice when he deletes the Character with the following query...